guotong1988/guotong1988.github.io/research/_posts/2023-03-01-child-learn.md

 Step-3, the child updates the knowledge in brain, which is view as the test dataset with ground-truth labels is merged into the initial training dataset to update the model policy.

-Step-4, the brain-updated child interacts with the world get feedbacks again, and back to Step-2 and loop again.
+Step-4, the brain-updated child interacts with the world and get feedbacks again, then back to Step-2 and loop again.

 ### 1. Introduction